reverettai/reverettai.github.io/_posts/9999-01-01-recipentropy.md

   thumb: grethumb.jpg
 ---

-<i>With: Ari Strandberg-Peshkin & Kelsi Lindblad</i>
+<em>With: Ari Strandberg-Peshkin & Kelsi Lindblad</em>

 This project started with a riddle:

-<i>Can you think of a set of three types of food, in which each pair of foods tastes good together, but the combination of all three does not taste good?</i>
+<em>Can you think of a set of three types of food, in which each pair of foods tastes good together, but the combination of all three does not taste good?</em>

 This riddle is harder than you might expect, and, ultimately, I have yet to hear a satisfactory answer (but if you think you have a candidate, please email me!).